Introduction

 - Different behavior during editing.

-- Particularly high installation accuracy is required; e.g. for the attachment points of the convertible top.
+- Particularly high installation precision is required; for example, for convertible top mounting points.

-- The installation of the drop roof and adjacent bodywork should be checked during and after repair to ensure that it is water tight, wind noise proof and properly closed.
+- The installation of the convertible roof and adjacent body elements should be checked during and after repairs to ensure that it is watertight, does not penetrate wind noise and closes correctly.

 NOTE: If the body is bolted to the chassis, all bolted connections between the body and chassis should be checked for damage during straightening.

-NOTE: If the damage to the body and chassis is more severe, the body should be removed from the chassis.
-Both elements are then edited separately.
+NOTE: If the damage to the body and chassis is more severe, the body must be removed from the chassis.
+Both elements are then straightened separately.

 - "SUVs" have a load-bearing chassis to which the body is bolted.

-- If during the repair process any editing becomes necessary, then special universal sets of supports or straightening stands are used.
+- If any straightening becomes necessary during the repair process, then special universal support kits or straightening stands are used.

-- Various safety and legal requirements must be observed when carrying out repairs.
-Comply with all health and safety regulations.
+- When carrying out repairs, various safety regulations and legal requirements must be observed.
+It is essential to comply with all health and safety regulations.

-To prevent the risk of injury, the following precautions should be observed:
+To prevent the risk of injury, the following precautions should be taken:

 - Welder's mask (face protection)